tdenewiler/statick-planning/README.md

 Custom exceptions can be applied the same way they are with [Statick exceptions](https://github.com/sscpac/statick#exceptions).

+## Deprecated

+This set of plugins was merged into the main [Statick] repository and Python package.
+All future development will happen in that repository.

 ## Installation

 The recommended method to install these Statick plugins is via pip: